 As they are native to central Africa, African Milk Trees prefer slightly warmer temperatures so will struggle in cold homes.
 Over time, the cold air will impact your African Milk Tree’s health and it may be what is causing them to develop yellow leaves.
 Make sure your African Milk Tree is away from all air conditioning vents, drafty windows or doors as the colder air can shock your plant.
 You can always pick up a digital thermometer to check the temperature of the spot your African Milk Tree is sitting in to check whether it needs to be moved to a new, warmer spot in your home.

 If it is the lower leaves on your African Milk Tree that are turning yellow then this may be simply natural ageing.
 Over time, your African Milk Tree will drop some of its oldest leaves in favour of growing bigger healthier new ones.
 This is completely natural and isn’t something you did wrong or anything to worry about.
 The rate of natural ageing should be 1 or 2 of the oldest leaves every few months.
 Monitor the rate of yellowing to see if it is speeding up or well above this rate as there might be another cause you need to look out for.

 Those are the most common reasons why the leaves on your African Milk Tree are turning yellow.
 We recommend going through each of the reasons one by one to see what fits with your plant.
 After changing something about your plant’s environment or care, we recommend keeping a very close eye on your plant to see if the problem is getting better or if new leaves are also turning yellow.
 As some factors cause very similar symptoms, it can sometimes be difficult to know exactly what to change so make sure to monitor the rate of yellowing.

-To discover more about how to care for your plant, as well as propagation tips and how to spot other common issues, check out our African Milk Tree care guide.
+To discover more about how to care for your plant how to spot other common issues, check out our African Milk Tree care guide.